Theodoros Vasilakakis: Atromitos

 On 3 July 2017, after 7 years with Xanthi, he joined Atromitos on a two years' contract for an undisclosed fee.
-He made his debut for the club in a 1–1 home draw against Apollon Smyrni, on 21 August 2017.
+He made his debut for the club in a 1–1 home draw against Apollon Smyrnis, on 21 August 2017.
 On 4 December 2017, he scored two astonishing goals, helping his team to a 3–1 away win against Platanias.
 On 16 December 2017, he scored in a 3–1 away win against Kerkyra.
-Four days later, his goal gave his team an important 1–0 away win against Asteras Tripoli for the first leg of the round of 16 of the Greek Cup.
+Four days later, his goal gave his team an important 1–0 away win against Asteras Tripolis for the first leg of the round of 16 of the Greek Cup.
 On 8 February 2018, he scored in a 3–1 home loss against PAOK for the quarter-finals of the Greek Cup, which led to the team's elimination from the semi-finals.
 On 11 February 2018, he scored in a 2–2 home draw against Olympiacos.
 At the end of the 2017–18 season Maccabi Haifa and two other Israeli teams expressed interest in the signature of Vasilakakis, who impressed with his performances, scoring 6 goals and giving 1 assist, but no official offer was ever made to the administration of the club.

 On 29 September 2018, he scored his first goal in the 2018–19 season in a 2–0 away win against Levadiakos.